praawt/developers/book/tutorials/how-to-build-a-booking-page.md

 ```

 By combining everything together, we will end up with the booking request
-which we can send to the bookingApi declared by the hotel itself.
+which we can send to the Booking API instance declared by the hotel itself.

 ```js
 fetch(`${hotelDataFromApi.bookingUri}/booking`, {